Year Joined MKLM: 2019

 Ministry: Maryknoll Deaf Development Programme

-Cambodia is one of the poorest countries in Asia, and an estimated 51,000 deaf people live there.
-Deaf people are one sub-minority group that are marginalized and underserved in Cambodia.
-Most countries have had sign language for more than a hundred years, but in Cambodia there was no recorded sign language for the deaf before 1997.
+Cambodia is among the top 12 poorest countries in Asia, and an estimated 61,000 deaf people live there.
+Deaf people are one of the marginalized and underserved sub-minority groups in Cambodia.

 Julie is originally from College Station, Texas.
 She studied at the University of Arizona, where she received her bachelor of science in special education.
-She also has a bachelor’s degree in elementary education and master’s degree in deaf education from Gallaudet University in Washington, D.C., the premier institution for learning, teaching, and research for deaf and hard-of-hearing students; the primary language used on campus is American Sign Language (ASL).
+She also has a bachelor’s degree in elementary education and master’s degree in deaf education from Gallaudet University in Washington, D.C., the premier institution for learning, teaching, and research for deaf and hard-of-hearing students (the primary language used on campus is American Sign Language).